kyle-tennison/notes/independent study/classic mechanics/Lagrange's Equations.md

 $$S'\ = \int \limits _{t_1}^{t_2} L'(q, \dot q, t)\ dt = \int \limits _{t_1}^{t_2} L(q, \dot q, t)\ dt + \int \limits _{t_1}^{t_2} \frac{df}{dt} dt =  S+f(q^{(2)}, t_2) -f(q^{(1)},t_1)$$

+Because this added partition will be zero upon variation (because it is sampled at points $t_1$ and $t_2$), we can say that $\delta S' = \delta S = 0$.
+This reveals that *the Lagrangian is not uniquely defined to a single system*; instead, it applies to a family of systems that differ only by a function of the *total time derivative* (not the partial derivative) of a function of *coordinates and time*.

+> I'm not sure mathematically how you would obtain a total time derivative from a function of both time and another variable.
+I suppose that, because $q$ is dependent on time, you could